KamilaWZ/Testing-Portfolio/README.md

 # About me
 My name is Kamila Walaszczyk-Ziomek.
 I am passionate of software testing.
 I learnd basics of Python programming language as well and in my free time I do some programming exercises.
 I started prepare my non-comercial testing projects and testing web applications.
 My goal is to develop testing and technical skills and to gain knowladge about automation testing in the future.
 I would like to share my experience and some documentation prepared in Polish and English.
 I will be publish here my latest projects, so be ready and visit this repository regular :)

+# My projects - testing documentation

+* [Tests of web application iPrzedszkole on Trello](https://trello.com/b/UElPfCQQ) - here You can find my documentation made for testing web aplication located on  https://iprzedszkole.progman.pl/ .
+App is an electronic system for kindergardens, module for parents.
+Documentation is on my public wall on Trello.
+In this documentation I collected plan of my tests, test scenarios, test cases, bug reports and report of test.

+* https://drive.google.com/drive/folders/1SzccsEQYFoTeGZOsLJKBoAWkSf2tw3WT?usp=sharing - here You ca find test documentation I prepared for testing webapplication for business project managment - module costs and incomes.
+It is located on my google disc.
+You can find here test scenario, test cases, bug reports and reporthere you ca find test docume from tests.

 # Tools

 * Postman - Testing tool for REST API